Everything You Need To Know About IELTS

 You can also purchase official IELTS materials.
 The official IELTS materials will focus on providing in-depth knowledge about the tests and questions that can appear in the test.

-You can also consider opting an IELTS preparation course which will further aid you in preparing actively for the test.
+You can also consider opting for an IELTS preparation course, which will further aid you in preparing actively for the test.
 Professional and IELTS teachers can guide you better for the test.

 Some tips you can use on the test day

 Be punctual and arrive on time for the test.
-As we discussed earlier, IELTS offers a very limited time.
+As we discussed earlier, IELTS offers a minimal time.
 You need to mentally prepare yourself before sitting for the exam.

-Carry the right identification proof with you.
-It should be the same identification proof just as you submitted online while booking for the test.
+Carry the proper identification proof with you.
+It should be the same identification proof as you submitted online while booking for the test.

-It is requested that you stay calm and in case of any query, you can ask the examination IELTS staffs, who will be happy to assist you.
+Please stay calm, and in case of any query, you can ask the IELTS examination staff, who will be happy to assist you.

-Here are certain rules and regulations that you are requested to follow:
+Here are specific rules and regulations that you are requested to follow:

-• It is requested you have any food or drink beforehand, as you will not be allowed to carry any food or drink in the test room.
-Only drinks in transparent bottles can be carried.
+- Please have any food or drink beforehand, as you will not be allowed to carry any food or drink in the test room.
+Only drinks in transparent bottles are permitted to be taken.

 Every test room will have a clock; watches are not allowed inside the test room.
-The listening, reading and writing sections have a number of sections.
+The listening, reading, and writing sections have several sections.
 You are requested to allow enough time for each section.

 Re-sitting for the Exam

-If you are unhappy with your result, you can sit for the IELTS examination any time you feel you are ready.
-But, your scores will only improve if you put a considerable amount of effort in improving your English.
+If you are unhappy with your result, you can sit for the IELTS examination at any time you feel you are ready.
+But your scores will only improve if you put a considerable amount of effort into improving your English.